DaHaMMeR79/3D-Animation/README.md

 # 3D-Animation
 3D Animations I've made using the Cinema4D Program

-1st animation is based off the logo of the Overwatch League's London Spitfire.
+One animation is based off the logo of the Overwatch League's London Spitfire.
+This 3D Animation was created as a Project for my 2021 Fall, Intro to 3D Animation and Modeling

-2nd animation is based off the old Riot Games video intro.
+The other animation is based off the old Riot Games video intro.
+This 3D Animation was created as my Final Project for my 2021 Fall, Intro to 3D Animation and Modeling